jcpengy10/BatchnBlast/README.md

 # Batchnblast

-Welcome to my Batch and Blast Application!
+Welcome to Batch and Blast Application!

 ## Setup